Driequz/Grumpy-Birds/README.md

 To play the game with your facial expressions you will need to start **smiling** as soon as the game starts to give the camera time to register your face during the **buffer** period.
 Then to fall back down simply **stop smiling**

-The **Buffer** period, is the time where you character cannot move for 3 seconds to allow time for the camera to load up and start detecting your face, otherwise you will instantly crash and die.
+The **Buffer** period, is the time where your character cannot move for 3 seconds to allow time for the camera to load up and start detecting your face, otherwise you will instantly crash and die.

 ![Buffer period](https://github.com/Driequz/Grumpy-Birds/blob/master/buffer-period.png)